Paul Schenck: Education and experience

 Schenck graduated from the Luther Rice University in 1984 with a B.A. in biblical studies.
 He received a Master Certificate in executive leadership from the Mendoza College of Business at the University of Notre Dame.
-He earned a master's degree in Catholic health care ethics from the Bioethics Institute at Holy Apostles College and Seminary in Cromwell, and received a Master of Science degree in psychology from Divine Mercy University.
+He earned a master's degree in Catholic health care ethics from the Bioethics Institute at Holy Apostles College and Seminary in Cromwell, CT, and received a Master of Science degree in psychology from The Institute for the Psychological Sciences at Divine Mercy University.
 His Doctor of Education degree is from St. Thomas University, the Archdiocesan University of Florida.
-He received the Master of Jewish Professional Studies and was granted a certificate of Interfaith Leadership from Gratz College, the historic Jewish college in Philadelphia.
+He received the Master of Jewish Professional Studies and was granted a certificate of Interfaith Leadership from Gratz College, the historic Jewish college in Philadelphia, PA.
 Schenck also holds a graduate degree in religious studies from the Catholic International University.
-A member of the Military Counseling Initiative of the American Association of Christian Counselors, he is board certified in clinical chaplaincy and pastoral counseling.

 Professional life

 Schenck entered the ministry in May, 1982 when he was ordained by the presbytery of the New York District of the Assemblies of God.
 He had previously held the license to preach with the Elim Fellowship, a revivalist missionary group affiliated with his alma mater, Elim Bible Institute.
+In 1994 he was admitted to the presbyterate in the Reformed Episcopal Church, in the Anglican Church of North America.
 In 2005, Fr.
 Schenck united with the Catholic Church and was ordained a priest by the Most Rev. Victor Galeone, Bishop of St. Augustine (FL) and is endorsed and holds faculties with the Archdiocese for the Military Services.
 He has been a pastor, Parochial vicar and diocesan Deacon formation director.

 Schenck has taught at the Elim Bible College, Lima, New York; the Reformed Episcopal Seminary, Philadelphia; the Thomas More College in Manchester, New Hampshire, and The Pontifical College Josephinum in Columbus, Ohio.
 In 2019 ProQuest published his research in the experience and operation of empathy based on the theoretical work of Edith Stein, Saint Theresa Benedicta a Croce.

-Rev. Paul Schenck is currently a senior chaplain in the U.S. Department of Veterans Affairs medical center in Lebanon, Pennsylvania.
-A Certified Clinical Chaplain with the National Association of VA Chaplains (NAVAC), he is a professional member of the National Association of Catholic Chaplains, the Catholic Psychotherapy Association, and the National Council of Catholic VA Chaplains.
+Rev. Paul Schenck retired as a senior chaplain in the U.S. Department of Veterans Affairs.
+He was appointed pastor of Saint Catherine of Siena parish church in Quarryville, Pennsylvania on April 18, 2026 by the Most Reverend Timothy Senior, Bishop of Harrisburg.